JAPV-X2612/my_first_repository/README.md

 ### Step 7: Making Changes on README.md File

-These are some changes to the README.md file made by Jesús Pinzón (Owner).
+These are other changes to the README.md file made by Jesús Pinzón (Owner) 1.1.0